giulianopz/lfcs/domains/1-essential-commands/g.md

 In the following example, we are transferring a directory from a local to a remote machine:
 `rsync -a /opt/media/ remote_user@remote_host_or_ip:/opt/media/`

 > Note: If we run the command again, we will get a shorter output, because no changes have been made.
-This illustrates rsync’s ability to use modification times to determine if changes have been made.
+This illustrates rsync's ability to use modification times to determine if changes have been made.

 To transfer data from a remote to a local machine, use the remote location as a source:
 `rsync -a remote_user@remote_host_or_ip:/opt/media/ /opt/media/`